mieszkosabo/haskell-palette/README.md

 ### building the demo frontend

-Run `./build_demo_frontend.sh`.
+Run `make build-frontend`.
 It will create a index.html in the root directory.
 By default the frontend is trying to reach the API on http://localhost:3000.

 ### API